alexander-nolan/github-actions-lab/README.md

 #### Verify Instance Type Change
 - Go to the Actions tab in GitHub
 - Watch the new workflow run
-- Review the plan carefully - you should see:
+- Review the Terraform plan carefully.
+You should see:
-  - The EC2 instance being destroyed and recreated
+  - 0 resources to add
+  - 1 resource to change (the EC2 instance)
+  - 0 resources to destroy
-  - The only change should be the instance_type from t2.micro to t2.small
+- Verify that the only modification is the instance_type changing from t2.micro to t2.small
 - Approve the deployment
 - After successful deployment:
   - Get the new IP address from AWS Console (EC2 → Instances → web-server → Public IPv4 address)